Zijing-Liu/WiseWardro/Proposal.md

 ### Features

-**User SignUp/Login**: Support users to create a profile, login with email and password.

-**User Profile**: Overview of user account information, allowing user to set up their style preference, and retrivew the list of favorite outfits.

 **Clothing Uploader**: Allow users to upload images of their existing clothing items into the app.

 **Image Property Extration**: Extrat the features of user-uploaded image, including colors and descriptive labels.